 Comparable Portfolio Work: Creation/Re-design of a major brand’s website, Creation of high quality web pages/content in the financial services sector.

-Once you have identified the essential skills and experience that a candidate will be using on the job, all you need to do is format this information into a candidate scorecard, like so:
+Once you have identified the essential skills and experience that a candidate will be using on the job, all you need to do is format this information into a candidate scorecard.

 You will be scoring each candidate based on how they stack up against the requirements of the job, but don’t forget to take notes on what leads you to these scores.
 When you are trying to make a decision between candidates with similar scores, these notes will help you to make your ultimate hiring decision.